The Gournay PrizeAn annual prize awarding a first book of essays $1000 and publication in the 21st Century Essays

 The Gournay Prize is for a first book of essays, though writers may have published books in other genres.
 The award is open to manuscripts in English, regardless of author’s citizenship.
 Translations are not eligible.
 For complete rules and to submit, visit our Submittable link.
 Winners are selected by David Lazar, Patrick Madden, and the editorial staff of Mad Creek Books.

 All submissions should come through Submittable.

 THE GOURNAY PRIZE WINNERS

-2022 Agata Brewer, for The Hunger Book: A Memoir of Communist Poland
+2022 Agata Brewer, for The Hunger Book: A Memoir from Communist Poland

-Runner up: Mako Yoshikawa, for Secrets of the Sun and Other Essays
+Runner up: Mako Yoshikawa, for Secrets of the Sun: A Memoir

 2021 Christine Imperial, for Mistaken for an Empire: A Memoir in Tongues

 Runner up: Cade Mason, for Engine Running: Essays

 2020 Hasanthika Sirisena for Dark Tourist: Essays